smartprocure/contributor-guide/README.md

 ### Statuses ###
 Also, be sure to set the proper status labels on PRs - `Needs Review` is used when a PR is ready for feedback, and `In Progress` are things you're working in. `Ready` is for things that are ready for you to work but aren't in progress.
 PRs will be set to `Ready` after review if there are changes requested.
 Waffle.io provides a nice interface to this workflow because you can drag tickets between columns to change statuses.

+### Pull Requests ###
+When you open a PR, make sure to **review it yourself before asking for feedback**.
+Chances are you'll find something that can and should be better - and chances are you're just going to waste someone's time if you don't fix those things first.
+Make sure the PR looks good to you and that you've made a solid effort to produce something that is clean, concise and easy to understand - really _read_ your diffs, because that's exactly what you're expecting the reviewer to do.
+And remember that the review process isn't perfect, so just because something is elsewhere in the codebase, it doesn't mean it's the right way to do it.
+If you see a pattern in the code, don't just blindly copy it.
+If it looks messy to you - _ask someone_ about it.
+There's a good chance it can be improved, too.